 So – what gave Jesus the strength to keep heading for Jerusalem?

 “looking unto Jesus, the author, and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.”

 What was the “joy” that was before Him?

 It was the fulfillment of God’s dream.
 The dream the Father and Jesus had from the beginning of time.
 Back when they knew that Adam was going to fall into the hands of Satan, giving over the dominion and rule of the earth to the devil.
 Back when They knew that mankind would need a Savior to rescue them.
-A Savior to redeem them and return mankind to God’s family.
+A Savior to redeem them from the slave market of sin and return man to God’s family.

 This was the plan all along.